franke-hub/SDL/src/doc/Journal/Journal.md

 off worder.hpp which improves and isolates the Dictionary function.
 While it's true that the Dictionary was on the back burner, updating it added significant testing time for the updated editxcb.

+### 2022/02/02

+The java-based golfer programs (in ~/src/java/Webapp/usr/fne/golfer/* and ~/src/java/Webapp/usr/fne/applet/*) were updated.
+The installation procedure was improved but probably not to the point where it could be used without additional documentation.

+These programs needed to be updated because all graphic programs were derived from JApplet, and we could no longer find a browser that supported applets.
+They are now derived from JFrame.

+This took longer than expected because these programs hadn't been updated in quite a while and many of the language nuances needed to be re-learned and some new ones were discovered.

+The rest of February and the beginning of March have been mostly reserved for non-programming activities.
+Grandkids are turning 8 and 10, and the golfer application will get some use.

 ----